WHY PERIPHERAL ACCESS?

-Peripheral areas such as rural, remotely located or border regions make up 93 percent of the EU territory.
+Peripheral areas such as rural, remotely located or border regions make up 93 percent of EU territory.
 These scarcely populated regions are all facing similar challenges: poor public transport connections, small budgets, demographic change and high levels of unsustainable, exclusive and costly private car use.
-Peripheral Access will analyse this situation in detail and derive concrete action plans and implement innovative pilot actions in three
+Peripheral Access will analyse this situation, derive concrete action plans and implement innovative pilot actions in three fields of action.

 2.1 M. Budget